Daljeet Singh Gambhir: Awards and honors

 The National Academy of Medical Sciences elected Gambhir as their fellow in 2004.
 He has received the State Award from the Government of Delhi as well as the Lifetime Achievement Award of the Delhi Medical Association.
 The Government of India included him in the Republic Day honors list for the civilian award of the Padma Shri in 2016.
 He is also recipient of the Distinguished Physician Award of the Association of American Cardiologists of Indian Origin and an honorary fellow of Indian College of Cardiology (2005), Cardiological Society of India (2006) and College of Asian Pacific Society of Cardiology (2007) and the American College of Cardiology.

-Reviews

-Despite all the awards and honors, Dr. Daljeet Singh Gambhir is one of the worst practicing cardiologist in his respective field, there have been several complaints of him not giving any time to his patients and rushing them through because of a huge backlog of patients; additionally on top of charging an exorbitant amount of fees, Gambhir does not pay any attention to the needs and satisfaction of his patients.